This program is available only with the All-Access Pass — subscribe to unlock it plus 1,000+ live CLE programs every year.

 Greenberg Traurig LLP

-G. Michelle Ferreira is Executive Vice President, Co-Chair of the Global Tax Practice, and Co-Managing Shareholder of the San Francisco and Silicon Valley offices of Greenberg Traurig LLP.
-She counsels individuals, partnerships, estates, and corporations in complex tax disputes with the IRS and California state and local tax authorities — including the California Franchise Tax Board, the California Department of Tax and Fee Administration, the Employment Development Department, and county assessment appeals boards.
-Drawing on her prior experience as a trial attorney in the IRS Office of Chief Counsel (1995–2003), she brings a uniquely strategic perspective to high-stakes tax and penalty matters.
-Michelle has 23 reported decisions in the U.S. Tax Court, has been listed in Best Lawyers in America since 2011, and was named ‘Lawyer of the Year’ for Litigation and Controversy – Tax in San Francisco in the 2026 edition.
-She is also an adjunct professor at Golden Gate University School of Tax.
+Michelle Ferreira is Executive Vice President, Co-Chair of the Global Tax Practice, and Managing Shareholder of Greenberg Traurig’s Silicon Valley office, practicing from the firm’s San Francisco and Silicon Valley offices.
+She advises individuals, partnerships, estates, and corporations in complex tax disputes with the Internal Revenue Service and state and local tax authorities, including the California Franchise Tax Board, the California Department of Tax and Fee Administration, the Employment Development Department, and county assessment appeals boards.
+Drawing on her prior experience as a tax litigator with the IRS, Michelle brings a distinctive and strategic perspective to sensitive and high-stakes tax and penalty matters, representing clients at every stage of a tax controversy—audits, collections, appeals, and litigation—before the IRS and state and local taxing authorities.
+She has 23 reported decisions in the U.S. Tax Court addressing a wide range of sophisticated tax issues, and is a member of the firm’s Tariff Task Force.

 Neill, Schwerin & Boxerman, P.C.

-Sanford J. (Sandy) Boxerman is a co-founding shareholder of Neill, Schwerin & Boxerman, P.C. in Clayton, Missouri, where he represents individuals and corporations in white collar criminal defense, civil and criminal tax matters, and digital assets issues in federal courts across the country.
-He is a graduate of Harvard Law School (1988) and served as an assistant public defender in the City of St. Louis from 1991 to 1994, where he first-chaired numerous jury trials.
-He teaches the tax fraud prosecutions course in the graduate tax program at Washington University School of Law and previously taught the Legal Environment of Business at Washington University’s Olin Business School.
-Sandy has been selected to Missouri Super Lawyers every year from 2011 through 2024 and is Co-Chair of the White Collar Committee of the Federal Bar Association’s Criminal Law Section.
+Sanford “Sandy” J. Boxerman is a Shareholder at Neill Schwerin Boxerman, P.C. in St. Louis.
+Sandy defends individuals and corporations in white-collar investigations and prosecutions, represents taxpayers in civil and criminal tax matters, and advises participants (and would-be participants) in the digital assets space.
+From 1991 to 1994, he served as an assistant public defender in the City of St. Louis, where he first-chaired numerous jury and bench trials, including two jury trials in one week.
+In addition to his active law practice, Sandy teaches the tax fraud prosecutions course in the graduate tax program at the Washington University School of Law, and for many years taught the Legal Environment of Business course at the Washington University Olin Business School.

 Maxine Aaronson is a Dallas-based tax attorney and mediator with more than 40 years of experience representing closely held businesses, their owners, and executives on the full spectrum of federal and state tax matters.
 She is Board Certified in Tax Law by the Texas Board of Legal Specialization and holds an AV Preeminent rating from Martindale-Hubbell.
 She is a Fellow of the American College of Tax Counsel, currently serving as 5th Circuit Regent on the ACTC Board of Directors, and chairs the Tax and ADR Committee of the ABA’s Section of Dispute Resolution.
 She earned a B.F.A. in Theatre Education and English from an undergraduate institution, followed by her J.D.
 (Order of the Coif, 1980) from Southern Methodist University Dedman School of Law, where she was an editor of the Southwestern Law Journal.
 Maxine has been selected to Texas Super Lawyers multiple times and is widely recognized as a leading practitioner and mediator in the tax law community.